All Episodes

 I'm good.

-We're uh in markup today.
+We're in markup today.

-Of course, uh for your listeners, they may not know what that means, but it's an opportunity to be able to add amendments to the bill.
+Of course, for your listeners, they may not know what that means, but it's an opportunity to be able to add amendments to the bill.

-So we're doing that, and a lot of discussion, a lot of moving parts today.
+So we're doing that and a lot of discussion, a lot of moving parts today.

 All right.